nshalabi/SysmonTools/README.md

 The database can be used directly in your own applications too, the database contains summaries of hashes, executables, IP addresses, geo mappings and all are logically linked through a file name or a session (executable GUID).

-**Hint**: _You can query the database file directly using any SQLite management software without the need for Sysmon View, for example, to generate reports or analyze data_
+_You can query the database file directly using any SQLite management software without the need for Sysmon View, for example, to generate reports or analyze data_

-**Experimental - Sysmon View and Elasticsearch**

-Sysmon View version 1.5 can import Sysmon events from Elasticsearch.
-To get started, configure Winlogbeat to log Sysmon events to an Elasticsearch instance and create an index for "winlogbeats-*", then use the new Elasticsearch import command from the "File" menu.
-Good reference to this setup can be found [here](https://cyberwardog.blogspot.ae/2017/02/setting-up-pentesting-i-mean-threat_87.html).

-This feature is currently in testing for several reasons:

-*  The previous setup might be different than what is being adopted by others
-*  Importing logs from Elasticsearch might impact the performance of the logs "visualization", this is still being tested
-*  Connectivity to Elasticsearch needs to be "securely" improved (for example add support to SSL, X-Pack, etc...)

 **Sysmon Views**